The AIATSIS Collection

-If your application is not successful you will be formally advised and at the same time, you will be invited to seek more detailed feedback.
+If your application is not successful you will be formally notified.
+If you wish to seek feedback you can email the Indigenous Research Exchange on firstname.lastname@example.org.

 What happens if only part of our funding request is approved?

-It is possible that the AIATSIS CEO, as the delegate, may approve partial funding based on the assessors feedback.
+It is possible that only partial funding may be approved based on the assessors feedback.
 If this happens, we will work with your organisation to revise the project objectives, deliverables and budget before finalising your funding agreement.

 Does my project have to be approved by the AIATSIS Research Ethics Committee?